 Look to include conflict-management training as part of your onboarding process.
-Make sure there are up-to-date tools and resources available to all employees and keep the learning ongoing.
+Ensure up-to-date tools and resources are available to all employees and keep the learning ongoing.

 It’s about building a resilient team culture that accepts conflict, is comfortable raising differing views and concerns, and looks to get the best outcomes.